His Dark Materials: what is a daemon?

 That’s a giant no!
 If an individual is separated from their daemon there can be some very nasty penalties – however extra on that because the collection progresses.

-There are, nevertheless, just a few exceptions to this rule.
+There are, nonetheless, just a few exceptions to this rule.
 In a while within the collection, viewers can be launched to witches, together with key character Serafina Pekkala.
-A witch’s daemon, for instance Serafina’s goose, is ready to stray fairly far – one thing which regularly is available in very useful certainly…
+A witch’s daemon, for instance Serafina’s goose, is ready to stray fairly far – one thing which regularly is available in very helpful certainly…

 His Darkish Supplies broadcasts on Sundays at 8pm on BBC1